codingmage/landing-page/README.md

-Landing Page project for The Odin Project
+Landing Page exercise for The Odin Project